Paul Cohen (lawyer): Malaysia-Sulu case

 He is said to have links to global legal financing firms like Therium and Silicon Valley tech companies that have interests in the oil-rich Sabah region.
 Reuters confirmed that Therium provided $20 million litigation funding to the claimants.
 The same Reuters report noted that Cohen “first heard of their claims from an oil and gas expert he cross examined in 2014 in an unrelated case.
 Knowing they did not have the financial means, Cohen in 2016 brought on board Therium, a British firm that has bankrolled legal actions by raising money from institutional investors, including a sovereign wealth fund”.

+His team has even gone as far as suggesting that Sabah —an integral part of Malaysia— could be leased to foreign powers, a move widely seen as legally baseless and diplomatically inflammatory.
+An analysis by Modern Diplomacy noted, “The threat, however speculative, of Filipino nationals purporting to grant rights over sovereign Malaysian territory to Beijing is a clear incendiary flashpoint in a region which is already on the brink.”
 Cohen admitted to New Straits Times that "it was a matter of public record that they were being funded by litigation financiers out of London".

-A EuroNews article also accused Cohen of “backing organizations involved in climate denial and making millions from ads for ExxonMobil, BP, Chevron and Shell or entities like The American Petroleum Institute”.
-It said Cohen had talked of confiscating “specific Malaysian assets” and “has regularly represented oil and gas clients in international arbitrations”.

-A Eurasia Review report called the case the "most elaborate international legal scam ever perpetrated" and called Cohen a "contemporary of Stampa".

-An April 2023 article by Maurizio Geri in Real Clear Defense said Cohen “serves as President of the Silicon Valley Arbitration and Mediation Center based in Palo Alto, California.
-He is also head of SVAMC’s Task Force on Tech Disputes, Tech Companies & International Arbitration which works in 'dialogue' with major US tech giants to explore how they can benefit from arbitration”.
-It claimed that Cohen had close proximity with “US tech giants” and questioned “whether the lawsuit representing the Sulu heirs is linked to interests with a much larger stake in the geopolitical rivalry unfolding in the Asia-Pacific over control of the region’s data networks”.

-In June 2023, a police report was filed against Cohen in Malaysia for "making false claims against the Malaysian government and the Attorney General".

 Publications

 Cohen is one of the authors of International Corruption, a book that discusses bribery and antibribery compliance.
-He is also the co-author of Corporate Internal Investigations - An International Guide, published by Oxford University Press, and also authored International Energy Arbitration, a book about international energy arbitrations.
+He is also the co-author of Corporate Internal Investigations - An International Guide, published by Oxford University Press.
 He is also a contributing author at Transnational Dispute Management and editor-in-chief of The Journal of Technology in International Arbitration.

-He is the president of the Silicon Valley Arbitration & Mediation Center (SVAMC) as of August 2023.
+Views and opinions

+Cohen’s views are primarily expressed through his work in international arbitration, particularly in relation to the Sulu arbitration case.

+Cohen has argued that the claims brought by the heirs of the Sultan of Sulu are grounded in a valid legal framework derived from a 19th-century agreement.
+In materials associated with the claimants’ legal position, the dispute is presented as a contractual matter suitable for arbitration, with emphasis on the existence of provisions governing dispute resolution.

+He has also supported the role of third-party litigation funding in international arbitration, maintaining that such funding is typically based on rigorous due diligence and the legal merits of a case, rather than speculative or politically motivated claims.

+In the context of the Sulu dispute, Cohen has taken a critical stance toward the response of the Malaysian government, with arguments attributed to the claimants’ legal team suggesting that the dispute has been politicized and that efforts have been made to undermine the legitimacy of the arbitration process.

+Reported remarks attributed to Cohen have also indicated a willingness to consider unconventional outcomes in the dispute, including the possibility of transferring or leasing rights linked to the contested territory, highlighting a pragmatic and expansive interpretation of legal remedies in arbitration.